jdeguire/buildPic32Clang/README.md

 # License
 See the LICENSE file for the full thing, but basically this is licensed using the BSD 3-clause license because I don't know anything about licenses and that one seemed good.

+The CMake cache files located under "cmake_caches" are licensed under the modified Apache 2.0 license used by Clang.
+Those files started out as copies of exmaple CMake files from the Clang source and so presumably they must comply with Clang's license.
+Again, I know nothing about licenses, so this also seems good.